What are GABA receptors?

 Alcohol and GABA receptors

 Neuroscience for a long time of the last century was not sure how drunk alcohol actually causes drunkenness.
-Even at elementary school, a biology teacher told us that ethanol works by dissolving the fat of the lipid membrane of the cells and changing its permeability.
+Even at elementary school, the biology teacher told us that ethanol works by dissolving in the fat of the lipid membrane of the cells and changing its permeability.
 Since then, however, it has come to light that a small molecule of ethanol affects a considerable number of specific nerve receptors and that the most important of these is the binding of ethanol to GABA A receptors.

 Effect of ginseng on GABA receptors

 GABA receptors are the most abundant receptors in the brain.
 Strong agonists or antagonists of these receptors are not found among adaptogens, but modulation effects are frequent.

 Ginseng modelogene extract retards the uptake of GABA into synapses ( Tsang1985gsi ), which would theoretically increase the effect of GABA.
 However, a similar effect of ginseng was found in other neurotransmitters: glutamate, dopamine , noradrenaline and serotonin , so that the overall effect of ginseng on the CNS is not easily deductible and is not based on the single receptor.

 Ginsenosides Rb1, Rb2 , Rc , Re , Rf and Rg1 have been shown to have their reversible binding to GABA A and GABA B receptors ( Kimura1994igw ).
 The total saponin fraction as well as pure ginsenosides Re and Rf enhance the binding of flunitrazepam (Rohypnol) to GABA receptors ( Kimura1994igw ).

 Total GABAergic effect of ginseng